-Sauna use reduces fatal cardiovascular events and has a cardiovascular protective effect.
+Sauna use reduces fatal cardiovascular events and and has a cardiovascular protective effect.

 Sauna use increases heart rate.
 It works out the heart, similarly to brisk walking.